 Solution 2: Make a Portable Company File

-If you cannot restore the QB file, you need to open the company file from which you created the backup.
+If you cannot restore the QB file, open the company file from which you created the backup.
 Further, create a portable company file by following Method 1 of Condition 3 from QuickBooks Error 6123.
-After that use the portable File to restore the QB Company file and check if the issue persists.
+After that, use the portable File to restore the QB Company file and check if the issue persists.

 Solution 3: Restore your Backup File from the Local Hard Drive

-Note:- You can open your backup file using the mapped path or UNC path if file is on a network.
+Note:- You can open your backup file using the mapped path or UNC path if the file is on a network.
 Remember to start with the path set and talk to your network admin about it if you have any confusion.

 Condition 3: While Storing the Company File on a Windows server